UJCL is firmly in the position of adherence to the ethics of publications and conformity with the international principles of academic publishing.

 The review process, in accordance with the editorial policy of the Journal and ethical standards, is based on the following principles:

 - Promptness.
-The chosen for the manuscript reviewer, who believes that his qualifications is insufficient to review a research paper, or knows that such review will take a lot of time, should notify the editor and refuse from such review.
+The reviewers chosen for the manuscript, who believe that their qualifications are insufficient to review a research paper or know that such a review will take a lot of time, should notify the editor and refuse to do such a review.